NagaAvi/ARMASDS-Prototype/README.md

 - **Unity** (for development and simulation)
 - **Windows PC** (for running the executable)
 - **AR-enabled hardware** (optional, if implementing on physical devices)

-## How to Play

-1. Download the **ARMASDS** file from this repository.
-2. Open the **.exe** file to run the game.
-3. Use the arrow keys (or WASD) to control the vehicle and navigate the environment.
-4. The game will provide AR-based alerts for hazards like speed signs, potholes, and weather-related obstacles.

 ## Future Work